Samoan Americans: History

 In 1951, nearly 1,000 American Samoans linked with the army (i.e. military personnel and their relatives) migrated to the Honolulu's American bases by accepting an invitation from the US Navy (which had left its bases in the Pago Pago city, as American Samoa began to be administered by the U.S. Department of the Interior) so that the Marines could continue working for the Navy.
 However, many of them later migrated to California (in 1952).

 In 1952 the natives of American Samoa become U.S. nationals, although not American citizens, through the Immigration and Nationality Act of 1952.
-This encouraged Samoan emigration to the United States and during the rest of the decade nearly four thousand Samoans migrated to the U.S., mostly to California and Hawaii.
+This encouraged Samoan emigration to the United States and during the rest of the decade nearly four thousand Samoans migrated to the US, mostly to California and Hawaii.
 Many more Samoans migrated to the United States in the 1960s, surpassing those who emigrated in the previous decade.
-In fact, the largest Samoan migration to the U.S. occurred at this time (mainly at the beginning of the decade).
+In fact, the largest Samoan migration to the US occurred at this time (mainly at the beginning of the decade).
 After 1965 increased migration from Samoa republic.
 At this time, many Samoans serving in the US military emigrated to be stationed in Hawaii.
 In the 1970s over 7,540 Western Samoans emigrated to the United States, although the number of people from American Samoa who emigrated to the U.S. is unknown.

 In 1972, the number of American Samoans living in the United States exceeded the Samoan population in American Samoa, and California took the place of Tutuila as the main Samoan-populated region.
 In 1980 over 22,000 Samoa-born lived in the U.S., mostly of Western Samoa (more than 13,200), while 9,300 were from American Samoa.

 Demographics

-According to 2021 U.S. Census Bureau estimates, there were 243,682 Samoan people in the United States stateside population, including those who have partial Samoan ancestry.
+According to 2021 US Census Bureau estimates, there were 243,682 Samoan people in the United States stateside population, including those who have partial Samoan ancestry.
 The Samoan American community consists in Americans of both American Samoan and Western Samoan descent.

 California

 63,000 people of Samoan origin reside in California, meaning almost one-third of the Samoan population in the U.S. lives in California.
 0.2% of California's population is of Samoan descent.
 The number of those who identify as Samoan alone is 36,443.
-The percentages and numbers of Samoan people residing in cities listed below vary from 2015 to 2018, according to the "5-Year Estimates Detailed Tables" from the U.S. Census Bureau.
+The percentages and numbers of Samoan people residing in cities listed below vary from 2015 to 2018, according to the "5-Year Estimates Detailed Tables" from the US Census Bureau.